Join 1,972,984 Americans who searched DMV.org for insurance rates

 NOTE: If what you call a moped or scooter meets the motorcycle criteria, chances are you'll need to register and insure it.
 If you're not sure, or need more information, contact the Motor Vehicle Division at (888) 683-4636.

-If you don't post a surety bond, you must buy insurance to be legal on a motorcycle.
+If you don't post a surety bond, you must buy motorcycle insurance to be legal on your bike.
 Not only will insurance protect the other drivers, it will protect you and your assets from getting liquidated in the event of a bad accident.

 - $50,000 per accident for bodily injury to or death of two or more people